sandeep026/Hermite-LGL-pseudospectral-collocation/README.md

 [1] Williams, P. (2009).
 Hermite-Legendre-Gauss-Lobatto Direct Transcription in Trajectory Optimization. *Journal of Guidance, Control, and Dynamics*.

-[2] Herman, A. L., and Conway, B. A. (1996).
-Direct Optimization Using Collocation Based on High-Order Gauss-Lobatto Quadrature Rules. *Journal of Guidance, Control, and Dynamics*.
+[2] Conway, B. A., and K. M. Larson.
+"Collocation Versus Differential Inclusion in Direct Optimization."
+Journal of Guidance, Control, and Dynamics, vol. 21, no. 5, 1998, pp. 780–85.
+AIAA Aerospace Research Central, doi.org/10.2514/2.4306.